progmaticltd/homebox/docs/pages/40-wireguard-vpn/10-configuration.md

 ROLE=vpn-wireguard apb uninstall.yml
 ```

-Once removed, you can still re-install, and redeploy the same keys previously backed-up, using the following command.```sh
+Once removed, you can still re-install, and redeploy the same keys previously backed-up, using the following command:

 ```sh
 ROLE=vpn-wireguard apb install.yml restore.yml